MicrosoftDocs/dynamics365smb-docs/business-central/admin-teams-troubleshooting.md

 The link must also contain all the necessary information to locate the record and display the corresponding card.
 This information includes:

-- The environment name, by including this in the Url path.
+- The environment name, by including it in the URL path.
 If you don't specify the environment name, Teams assumes you're attempting to reach the environment named "Production".
 - The company name, by using the *company=* parameter
 - The page identifier, by using the *page=* parameter
 - The bookmark to the record, by using the *bookmark=* parameter